South Grafton

 Table Chart PROFILE FAQ

-South Grafton features high concentrations of lone person households, with a higher-than-average median household size
+South Grafton features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 64.2% of all households, including 19.2% couples with children, 23.8% couples without children, and 19.9% single parent families.
-Non-family households account for the remaining 35.8%, with lone person households at 32.1% and group households comprising 3.5%.
-The median household size is 2.4 people, larger than the Rest of NSW average of 2.3.
+Family households account for 64.2% of all households, consisting of 19.2% couples with children, 23.8% couples without children, and 19.9% single parent families.
+Non-family households make up the remaining 35.8%, with lone person households at 32.1% and group households comprising 3.5%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households